 Hb: Mean change from baseline to highest value between baseline and day 56 or time of intervention

-No significant difference was shown at the primary composite safety endpoint1
+No significant difference was shown in the primary composite safety endpoint1

 Primary composite safety endpoint